 11 Ways to Find Project Management Resources in Social Media

-See below for 11 ways to find project management resources in social media (or use these techniques to find information on just about any topic):
+See below for 11 ways to boost your marketing resource management in social media (or use these techniques to find information on just about any topic):

 - Click here to find Project Management Boards on Pinterest